SCCMOG/Home-Assistant/LightwaveRF Light Custom Component/README.md

 This component has been created for LightwaveRF Lights.
 The reasoning behind it is simple, I have them throughout the house and was sick of using CMD line switches.
 It uses RabbitMQ to que the messages also to ensure it never misses a command.

 Please follow the install guide below and let me know what you think!
 It is not the prettiest component but dam does it work well!
+It also assumes that you have setup Home Assistant using [Hassbian](https://www.home-assistant.io/docs/installation/hassbian/installation/ "Hassbian Install Guide").
+If you have not setup Home Assitant yet please follow my video guide [Here](https://youtu.be/uk-_8xomZac "Install Hassbian - AutoM8").

 # Installation